gonodono/hex-grid/README.md

 though other design aspects may take a bit of patching, for the time being.

-The `HexGridView` class and the `HexGrid` Composable share common core modules, so they both have all the same features that are configurable through properties and parameters that are quite similar.
+The `HexGridView` class and the `HexGrid` Composable share common core modules, so they both have all of the same features that are configurable through properties and parameters that are quite similar.

 <p align="center">
 <img src="images/editors_library.png"